openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 Do not forget to run `rake tmp:cache:clear` after locales are updated to reload I18n js translations.

 ### Rubocop
-The project is configured to use [rubocop](rubocop) to automatically check for style and syntax errors.
+The project is configured to use [rubocop][rubocop] to automatically check for style and syntax errors.

 You can run rubocop against your changes using: